 The objectives of the course are the following:

 At the end of completing this course, participants will have an understanding of:

-The course consists of a number of online modules offered through the ITCILO e-Campus online platform to be completed over a period of six weeks, from 25 OCTOBER–3 DECEMBER 2021, for an estimated 60 learning hours.
+The course consists of a number of 8 online modules offered through the ITCILO e-Campus online platform to be completed over a period of six weeks, from 9 May to 17 June 2022, for an estimated 60 learning hours.
 The course is broken down into three phases:

 Course learning materials and tuition will be offered in English.
 The following requirements are therefore essential to participate in this course:

 Selection will be based on the following criteria:

 The deadline for applications is 6 May 2022